Are you trying to get into a great law school? There’s something you have to know:

 - 90 Prep Tests based on previous LSATs

 - Mobile App with Online Access: The LSATMax app is free to download and it comes with a ton of free content.
 You can watch whiteboard video lessons, do daily drills, or complete Logic Games from anywhere.
 Best of all is the fact that they’re the only prep company to offer users the ability to test the brand-new digital LSAT through their app’s tablet-LSAT practice mode!

 - Price: Compared to some of its competitors, LSATMax’s online courses are pretty affordable; there’s a nice range of packages to fit any budget.
 The app is free, with limited content, and you can customize your course based on how much practice you need.
 Courses range from $595 for the 60 day course to $1,495 for the 365 day course.
 There’s also 0% financing available for monthly payments.

 - Analytic Feedback: The LSATMax app calculates your overall performance in each section to pinpoint your strengths and weaknesses.
 The allows you to customize your LSAT exam study plan and concentrate on problem areas.
 Practice questions can also be filtered by type so you can focus on those areas that need the most practice.

 - Higher Score Guarantee: LSATMax offers a refund if you do not improve your LSAT score after completing the LSATMax course.
 Given the limited amount of time you can take the LSAT within a two year period, this makes spending your money on LSATMax much easier.

 Best LSATMax LSAT Review Discounts & Promo Codes

-3. Blueprint LSAT Review Course
+3. Kaplan LSAT Prep Course